hballington12/pbt/README.md

 - `-fast_diff` - enables an approximate but faster diffraction method.
 According to Jackson, Classical Electrodynamics Sec 10.5, most of the diffracted energy is confined within the angle $\lambda/d$, where $d$ is a linear dimension of the aperture.
 If this flag is enabled, any far-field bins outside an angle of $8\lambda/d$ are excluded from the diffraction calculation, for a given outgoing beam.
 This flag also restricts the external diffraction to the forwards scattering.

-- `intellirot` - sets the euler angles for orientation averaging to be uniformly distributed, instead of randomly distrubuted.
+- `intellirot` - sets the euler angles for orientation averaging to be uniformly distributed, instead of randomly distributed.

 - `beta_min <value>` - sets the minimum beta angle for orientation averaging, which can be used to take advantage of particle symmetry.
 Must be in the range `0` to `180`.